dg-demers/busyppp/README.md

 In both cases the URLs may be accompanied by the usual wget command-line options.

-For a busyppp download list argument, the list must immediately start (after the leading single quote) with a URL as in http://..., https://..., ftp://..., or ftps://... .
-After this first item the order URLs and wget options in each item doesn't matter.
+For a busyppp download list argument, the list must immediately begin (after the leading single quote) with a URL as in http://..., https://..., ftp://..., or ftps://... .
+After this first item the order of URLs and wget options in each item doesn't matter.

-For a download list file, in each line of the file, the URL and any wget options may also be in any order, but any option containing spaces, such as a --user-agent option, should be enclosed in single quotes like this,
+For a download list file, in each line of the file, the URL and any wget options may also be in any order, but any option containing spaces, such as a --user-agent option, should be enclosed in single quotes like this:
   '--user-agent="Mozilla/5.0 (Windows NT 10.0; WOW64; rv:45.0) Gecko/20100101 Firefox/45.0"'

 But these "per-option" single quotes are not required for a download list argument, which is itself entirely enclosed in single quote marks (').